tmsperera/tmsperera/README.md

-# Hello 👋
+# Hello 👋, I'm Mahesh Perera...

-I'm **Mahesh Perera**, a Software Engineer with a passion for building great software.
+A Software Engineer with a passion for building great software.
 My expertise includes full-stack development on PHP and VueJS.
 In my free time, I enjoy riding and spending time outdoors.

 ### Reach Me
 - Email: tmsperera@gmail.com